BDC Hamburger Icon

 There’s no doubt that influencers have lost their trustworthy insider status.
 Whether that’s converting to a decline in the audience is less clear.

-“If you follow your favorite influencer, it doesn’t matter if they have bought some followers,” said Anna Komok, head of PR and marketing at HypeAuditor, a website that spots fake Instagram and YouTube followers.
+“If you follow your favorite influencer, it doesn’t matter if they have bought some followers,” said Anna Komok, CMO at HypeAuditor, a website that spots fake Instagram and YouTube followers.
 “You like their content, not their number of followers or likes.
 These metrics are only useful for prospective advertisers.”

 That’s not to say that audiences aren’t growing skeptical.
 “Influencers have problems with audience trust, but it’s not because they artificially inflate their numbers,” Komok said.
 “It’s because many of them advertise everything they were paid to.”

-As Komok explains, many influencers gain popularity through the good endorsements they give on social media, whether that’s fitness advice, sustainable clothing brands or the best contouring palette you can find at a drugstore.
-When influencers abuse such endorsement power by accepting any and all sponsorship deals, they lose their audience’s confidence in them as reliable sources of advice.
+As Komok explains, many influencers gain popularity through the good endorsements they give on social media; this support can be for anything from fitness advice to sustainable clothing brands to the best contouring palette you can find at a drugstore.
+When influencers abuse such endorsement power by accepting any and all sponsorship deals, they lose their audience’s confidence as reliable sources of advice.
 This may lead to a decline in click conversions on the marketer’s end.

 YouTube drama

 Influencers on YouTube have also suffered a few high-profile scandals in recent years.
-In 2018, Logan Paul faced outrage for his vlog of Japan’s Aokigahara “Suicide Forest,” featuring an apparent suicide victim.
-Another YouTube star, Brooke Houts, was denounced by her fans after accidentally uploading a video of her hitting her dog.
-There was also beauty blogger James Charles’ feud with fellow YouTuber Tati Westbrook over, among other things, choosing to sponsor Sugar Bear Hair vitamins over Westbrook’s competing line of supplements.
+In 2018, Logan Paul faced outrage for his vlog of Japan’s Aokigahara “Suicide Forest,” which featured an apparent suicide victim.
+Fellow YouTube star Brooke Houts was denounced by her fans after accidentally uploading a video of her hitting her dog.
+There was also beauty blogger James Charles’ feud with fellow YouTuber Tati Westbrook.
+This was over, among other things, Charles choosing to sponsor Sugar Bear Hair vitamins over Westbrook’s competing line of supplements.

 All of this controversy shows how the very genius of influencer marketing — their relatability with audiences — can backfire.
 Unlike mainstream celebrities, influencers are amateurs by definition.
 That realness also presents a certain risk.